What’s on my Mac

 Oh, and by the way

-Remove everything except for apps, reminders, calendar, contacts, shortcuts, notes, calculator, voice memos, settings, phone, web-app, menu elements, folders from Spotlight.
-Also remove lots of folders from the indexing (through privacy)
+If you use Spotlight, remove everything except for apps, reminders, calendar, contacts, shortcuts, notes, calculator, voice memos, settings, phone, web-app, menu elements, folders from Spotlight.
+Also remove lots of folders from the indexing (through privacy).
+This makes things a lot faster, but I felt like I always needed to wait for it to load, so I switched to Raycast.

 6. Obsidian